Waste Reduction & Recycling

 Why Reduce and Recycle Waste?

 Because Hong Kong has to deal with an unsustainable amount of waste in such a small geographical area, everyone needs to be aware of what we can do to improve the situation.
-Our landfills will be full, one by one, in the mid to late 2010s.
+Our landfills will be exhausted one by one by 2020 if waste levels continue to increase at current levels.
 So we all need to take responsibility and act now.Waste reduction guidelines and factsheets

 Waste Reduction Programmes